The North East : 1800-1828

 Around 10,000 miners work in the North East of England by this time.

-Thomas Smith establishes the William Smith & Co shipyard on the riverside at St Peter’s near Byker
+Thomas Smith (as William Smith & Co) acquires a shipyard on the riverside at St Peter’s near Byker in 1810 where his business will prove a success.
+The company will later come to be associated with North Shields.

 1810 – New Lights at North Shields